philipenzobui/tweet-virality-prediction/README.md

 - username - The screen name of the user who tweeted
 - followers_count - The number of followers accounts of the user who tweeted
 - following_count - The number of following accounts of the user who tweeted
-- tweet_count - The total number of Tweets of the user who tweeted
+- tweet_count - The total number of tweets of the user who tweeted
 - join_date - The date that the user joined Twitter
 - is_verified - TRUE if the user is verified
 - location - The location of the user who tweeted